christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 - [x] Figure out how to observe effects from svaseq in PCA.  :p  Eventually discovered its use with limma's removeBatchEffect
 - [ ] On heatmaps: http://www.opiniomics.org/you-probably-dont-understand-heatmaps/
 	* If the batches are still problematic, will probably have to analyze Retina 6 and Retina 7 separately.
 Can try GFOLD for getting gene rankings (GFOLD paper is at https://academic.oup.com/bioinformatics/article/28/21/2782/235811).
-- [ ] Run ComBat to correct for HiSeq vs. NextSeq on a tissue-by-tissue basis and rerun
+- [x] Add svaseq to DESeq2 to test correcting for NextSeq vs. HiSeq
+- [ ] Remove D_7 (PCA outlier, 5'-3' bias is 2.36!.
+Also has the lowest GC content) and rerun DESeq2 + svaseq

 ### Visualization
 See https://cran.r-project.org/web/packages/dendextend/vignettes/Cluster_Analysis.html

-- [ ] NOISeq looks interesting for QC purposes.
+* NOISeq looks interesting for QC purposes?
 May throw that in to see if it'd be useful.

+- [ ] Annotate gene names
+- [ ] List of most variable genes
+- [ ] Heatmap
+- [ ] PCA
+- [ ] Volcano plot
+- [ ] GO pathway analysis and/or KEGG?

 ### Complementary DE analyses
 DESeq (more conservative) and edgeR (alternative library normalization method)

+### Probe design from transcriptome
+(isoform detection)

+- [x] Detect pileups in genes of interest and reference genome sequence where they occur
+- [ ] Read Sylvain's paper!
+Currently on bioRxiv. :D
+- [ ] Check out OligoMiner
+- [ ] Might actually fit into alternative RNA-seq pipelines (StringTie, Salmon)

 ---